1. APPLICATION OF THESE TERMS AND CONDITIONS

 “Intellectual Property” means any patent, registered design, trade mark, copyright or any other industrial or intellectual property rights;

 “Invoice” means a written invoice from the Supplier to the Purchaser for the Goods;

 “Loss” means any loss, liability, damage, expense or cost whatsoever and includes (without limitation) indirect or consequential loss or damage, loss of profits or business opportunity, and damage to equipment or property;

 “Purchase Order” means a purchase order or alternative form of order or offer to purchase provided by the Purchaser to the Supplier;

-“Purchaser” means the person (including its successors, personal representatives and permitted assigns) who acquires the Goods from the Supplier, and where this consists of more than one person the obligations in the Contract are deemed to be joint and several; and
+“Purchaser” means the person (including its successors, personal representatives and permitted assigns) acquiring Goods from the Supplier as named in the credit application or an Invoice, and where this consists of more than one person the obligations in the Contract are deemed to be joint and several;

 “Related Body Corporate” has the meaning given to that term in the Corporations Act 2001 (Cth), and “Related Bodies Corporate” has a corresponding meaning; “Supplier” means VIA or any of its Related Bodies Corporate as identified in any Invoice, and that entity’s successors and assigns;

 “VIA” means Visy Industries Australia Pty Ltd (ACN 004 337 615); and